rsyncOSX/RsyncOSXdocs/content/post/Built.md

 # Some building blocks

-The following adresses some of the main building blocks of both apps and the main difference between them.
-The MVC design pattern is basis for both apps.
+The following addresses some of the main building blocks of both apps and the main difference between them.
+The MVC design pattern is the basis for both apps.

 ## RsyncOSX vs RsyncUI